About

 Technical Interests

-But of course, as a hacker I've also developed several technical interests along the way that I'm exploring currently.
-I strongly believe in the balance of "useful" and "curiosity" projects — the hacker's fulfillment.
+I strongly believe in the balance of "useful" and "curiosity" projects — achieving this sort of hacker nirvana.
 You can expect a post on this soon!

 On the other end of the CS world lies deep learning and its applications in NLP and CV.
-Of course, the world right now is almost revolving around buzzwords like GenAI and LLMs, but there's something about processing massive loads of data into game-changing tools that excites me.
-There's a beautiful intersection between scalable engineering and machine-learning, which is a topic that I'd love to further dive into.
+Of course, the world right now is almost revolving around LLMs, but there's just something about processing massive loads of data into game-changing tools that excites me.
+There's also a beautiful intersection between scalable engineering and machine-learning, which is a topic that I'd love to further dive into.

-Coming from working with traditional Japanese-parsing and computer vision libraries, I also naturally felt inclined to further sail the ocean that I only dipped my feet into.
-You can check out my other website documenting my journey in this quest.
-It even features a solid roadmap for you to get started in machine learning!
+You can check out my other website documenting my ML journey.
+It even features a solid roadmap for you to get started!

 I love messing around with my homeserver — mainly a Dell PowerEdge R720 running Proxmox.
 I host several services in LXC containers with Nginx Reverse Proxy, PiHole, and Tailscale as a secure way to remotely access them.
 It also acts as my NAS, running TrueNAS with Raid-Z2 ZFS setup on some SAS storage.
 Stay tuned for a post introducing my homelab in-depth!